 Arthritis occurs when the protective cartilage that cushions the ends of your bones wears down over time.
 While there isn’t anything you can do to reverse this process, there is plenty you can do to minimize the symptoms you get because of this condition.

 It all comes down to balanced joints and movement.
 The more mobility you have, and the more stability you have around your knees, the less symptomatic your arthritis will be.

 Some key areas to focus on when you’ve got arthritis in your knees is good core and hip strength, and good flexibility in your hips and ankles.

-If anything is off in these areas, your knees will want to compensate, which could result in compression at your knee joint and aggravation of your arthritic symptoms.
+If anything is off in these areas, your knees will compensate, which could result in compression at your knee joint.
+This will aggravate your arthritic symptoms.

 “Motion is lotion” isn’t just a saying.